vfx-rs/openexr-bind/CONTRIBUTING.md

 interested in participating in the project, and we hope that we can get you up and running quickly.

+Also, this is a project from the Academy Software Foundation (ASWF) Rust Working Group.
+The project is designed to have its ownership transferred to the OpenEXR project once it has reached a mature stage.
+As such, the contribution requirements may become more strict in the future (including code sign off, filling out CLAs, etc).

 Goals
 -----